jakir7890/note_with_firebase_crud/README.md

 ## Developer

-Hi there!
-I am Mahedi Hasan Nabil.
-I create CrossPlatform apps for solving problems and Bringing something Enovative to make things easier to bring something new to the society.
-Try out my new app TeliMed(an online doctor consultation solution).
+Hello,I'm an intermediate level Flutter Developer from Bangladesh.I'm interested to work on various sectors but love to work in mobile application development.Photography & traveling are my favorite things to do.
-If you have any query related to it don't hasitate to [e-mail me](mailto:mhnabilcoder@gmail.com).
-And also check out my other stuffs [here](https://github.com/mhnabilcoder).
+If you have any query related to it don't hasitate to [e-mail me](mailto:syedjakir7890@gmail.com).
+And also check out my other stuffs [here](https://github.com/syedjakir7890).